socialhubio/socialhub-dev/docs/webhooks.md

 ## Event Processing

-The request body send to a configured WebHook will always have the following structure:
+The request body sent to a configured WebHook will always have the following structure:

 ```json
 {